IBM-Cloud/cf-nodejs-c2c-demo/README.md

 - If you only want to test the functionality of "watson-app", you can simply send HTTP-requests (for example by using curl or Postman) to `http://localhost:3000/api/image`.

 12. In your terminal, navigate into the folder "main-app" by using the command: `cd <Path to folder>`.
 13. Start the main-app server with the `WATSON_IMAGE_URL` environment variable provided.
 This can be done by using the command: `WATSON_IMAGE_URL=<url of deployed guestbook-main> npm run dev` (on Linux/Mac) or with the command `setx WATSON_IMAGE_URL=<url of deployed guestbook-main> && npm run dev` (on Windows).
-(The URL of "guestbook-main" can be retrieved by visiting [http://cloud.ibm.com/resources?groups=cf-application](http://cloud.ibm.com/resources?groups=cf-application), clicking on the application name ("guestbook-main") to open the dashboard and finally clicking on the button/label "Visit App URL".)
+(The URL of `guestbook-main` can be retrieved by visiting [http://cloud.ibm.com/resources?groups=cf-application](http://cloud.ibm.com/resources?groups=cf-application), clicking on the specific application name to open the dashboard and finally clicking on the button/label "Visit App URL".)
 After copying and pasting the URL, this will start the main-app locally with its public CF URL provided.

 - `WATSON_IMAGE_URL` is the _public_ URL of "guestbook-main".
 Because the images from Cloudant are piped via "guestbook-main", this URL is used to create the public Image-URL which is used by Watson.
 It is necessary to use a _public_ URL because Watson can't access the applications on your localhost.
 - **Please make sure to use URLs in the formats `https://<...>/` or `http://<...>/`.
 Invalid or wrong URLs will cause errors in the communication between main-app and watson-app! (example: https://guestbook-main-xyz.eu-gb.mybluemix.net/)**